The ashbearer smears my forehead

 References

-(3) Kelsey’s The Other Side of Silence is the best modern work that I know of, and one of the only works that I know of, that speaks about this difficult but also rewarding inner journey, world, and work from a Christian depth perspective.
+(5) Kelsey’s The Other Side of Silence is the best modern work that I know of - one of the only works that I know of - that speaks about this difficult but also rewarding inner journey and work from a Christian depth perspective.
 Jungian therapists and depth-oriented psychotherapists are also uniquely trained and experienced in navigating such terrain.
-One of the early surprises of my Quaker journey was discovering that George Fox knew this territory well, too, and indeed wrote helpfully to many others who were struggling to navigate their spiritual world or inner-seeing capacity.
-The best collection of Fox’s writings regarding this, that I have found, is Ambler’s anthology and notes (above).
+One of the early surprises of my Quaker journey was discovering that George Fox knew this territory well, too, and indeed wrote helpfully to many others who were struggling to navigate their spiritual world and awakening.
+The best collection of Fox’s writings regarding this, that I have found, is Ambler’s anthology, modern translations, and notes (above).
 The Quaker-based meditation practice of Experiment with Light, created by Ambler out of his contact with the writings of early Friends, is a safe, modern way to encounter and navigate the world of soul.
 See here for more.